 • Dismantle your social media accounts

 Any information you post on social-networking sites could later be used to cause harm to you.
-At least, use two-step verification, as password by itself is not secure enough anymore.
+At least, use two-step verification, as a password by itself is not secure enough anymore.

 • Turn off Java & Flash in your browsers